ayabongatshabalala22-boop/Data-Analyst-journey/README.md

 - Check out visualizations to see how insights are communicated.

 ---
 ## 🤝 Connect
+If you’d like to collaborate,RECRUITE, share feedback, or discuss data analytics, feel free to reach out via GitHub Issues or Pull Requests.

+## 🤝 Connect
 If you’d like to collaborate, share feedback, or discuss data analytics, feel free to reach out via GitHub Issues or Pull Requests.